tanbro/sqlalchemy-dlock/README.md

   >
   > [aiomysql][], [asyncpg][] and [psycopg][] are tested asynchronous drivers
   >
-  > We can install asynchronous DB libraries like one of blows:
+  > We can install asynchronous DB libraries like one of belows:
   >
   > - ```bash
   >   pip install sqlalchemy-dlock[asyncpg]